StatStud/book-club/content/posts/mans-search-for-himself.md

 - Jungian Psychology

 # What ACTIONS/HABITS will I partake after reading this book?
-- After reading this book, I will move out of my parents' home
+- The day after I finished reading this book, I officially moved out of my parent's house and lived life 100% from my own choices

 # What Questions do I have after reading this book?